-- (5 pts) All programs must have the following comment block at the top of their main program file: - # Name: Your name, Class, Assignment number - # Partner: Your partner for this assignment (if any) - # Description: a brief description of the program - # Input: expected input to the program (if any) - # Output: expected output of the program (if any) - (5 pts) All programs must utilize proper coding style. - (5 pts) All methods and classes must have the following required documentation immediately above each method/class definition: - # method_identifier: brief description of what the method does. - # parameters: what to pass into the method - # return value: what the method returns, if any
+- (5 pts) All assignments must have a comment block at the top of the main file of their assignment submission with the following information (in order):

+Name: Your name, Class, Assignment number Partner: Your partner for this assignment (if any) Description: a brief description of the program.
+Input: expected input to the program (if any) Output: expected output of the program (if any)

+- (5 pts) All programs must utilize proper coding style. - (5 pts) All SQL queries must have a comment immediately above each query that indicates what information is queried. - (5 pts) All custom generated methods and classes must have the following required documentation (as a comment block) immediately above each method/class definition:

-''' class_identifier: brief description of the class public methods: a list of public methods identifiers instance variables: a list of all public instance variables '''
+method_identifier: brief description of what the method does. parameters: what to pass into the method return value: what the method returns, if any class_identifier: brief description of the class public methods: a list of public methods identifiers instance variables: a list of all public instance variables

-(5 pts) All programs must have reasonable comments throughout the program that adequately convey what is going on the program (where it is not obvious).
+- (5 pts) All programs must have reasonable comments throughout the program that adequately convey what is going on the program (where it is not obvious, and not generated from default behavior).